Path-dependent PDEs for volatility derivatives: Framework

-with mean $(\gamma_t)_{t\in\TTb}$, a deterministic continuous path, and covariance structure
+with mean $(\gamma_t)_{t\in[0,\Tb]}$, a deterministic continuous path, and covariance structure

 We make the standing assumption that~$\Wh$ is a continuous stochastic process.
-This condition is directly linked to the behaviour around zero of the function~$\mathcal{K}(\tau):=\sup_{s,t\in\TTb, \abs{t-s} \le\tau} \int_0^t \abs{K(t,r)-K(s,r)}^2 \dr$ and can be checked easily using Kolmogorov's or Fernique's continuity criterion, see~\cite[Lemma 2.3]{gulisashvili2021time} for the latter.
+This condition is directly linked to the behaviour around zero of the function~$\mathcal{K}(\tau):=\sup_{s,t\in[0,\Tb], \abs{t-s} \le\tau} \int_0^t \abs{K(t,r)-K(s,r)}^2 \dr$ and can be checked easily using Kolmogorov's or Fernique's continuity criterion, see~\cite[Lemma 2.3]{gulisashvili2021time} for the latter.
 All the kernels presented in Example~\ref{ex:kernels} do satisfy this condition.

 Definition~\eqref{eq:Def_Wh} is slightly more general than what is usually found in the literature where~$\gamma\equiv0$.
 In this case, the Gaussian process has memory of the past until an arbitrary fixed time~$t=0$.
-However, when pricing an option at time~$t=0$ (the moment the option is issued), one can have information about what happened before and this is precisely what the function~$\gamma$ contains.
-Mathematically, $\gamma_t$ can be interpreted as~$\int_{-\infty}^0 K(t,r)\D W_r$, which is~$\Ff_0$-measurable if one extends the Brownian motion to the negative half-line.
-This is similar in spirit to the original fractional Brownian motion of Mandelbrot and Van Ness~\cite{mandelbrot1968fractional}, as well as the Brownian semistationary processes which allow to decouple roughness from long-time memory~\cite{bennedsen2022decoupling}.
-In dimension one, with the choice of kernel~$K(t,r)=\E^{-\lambda(t-r)} (t-r)^{H-\half}$, the ``Hurst" parameter~$H\in(0,\half)$ determines the roughness while~$\lambda>0$ controls the memory properties.
+However, when pricing an option at time~$t=0$ (the moment the option is issued), one may also take into account prior information; this is precisely what the function~$\gamma$ contains.
+This paper only considers deterministic paths~$\gamma$, yet several models were proposed in the literature featuring~$\Ff_0$-measurable initial curves~$\gamma$.
+Two noteworthy instances are the original fractional Brownian motion of Mandelbrot and Van Ness~\cite{mandelbrot1968fractional} and the Brownian semistationary processes~\cite{bennedsen2022decoupling}.